mino-hidetoshi/RS41Sync/README.md

 # RS41Sync
-A synchronization filter for RS41 Radio Sonde receivers.
+A synchronization filter for RS41 Radio Sonde decoders.

 This program reads a wav formatted stream of RS41 Radio Sonde signal, detects bit boundaries and averages the signals over each bit period.
 It helps decoders to decode signals correctly.